Stephen-c-Kelly/WorldLeaderQuiz/README.md

 **End of Game Detail View**
 After all cards have been played, the end-of-game view is triggered.

-- Final score and a percentage of correct answers
+- Number and % of correct answers
 - You win / You lose message.
 Above 60% is counted as a win
 - Play Again button